tuliofalmeida/bacteria/pipeline/README.md

 * Input 0: SuperSegger will not align images
 * Input 1: SuperSegger will align the images

-7. After that the pipeline will start processing the images, look at the Common Problems section
+7. After that the pipeline will start processing the images (Check the section Before you start)

-## Common Problems
+## Before you start!